 Teaching

-Causal Inference Tutorials
+Comparative Politics Tutorial: Causal Inference

 We will begin by asking what it means for X to cause Y using the framework of potential outcomes.
 We will then look at some of the most popular research designs in causal analysis including experiments, regression discontinuity designs, difference-in-differences / two-way fixed effects, and instrumental variables.